xumingming/storm-wiki/Trident-state.md

 Trident has first-class abstractions for reading from and writing to stateful sources.
 The state can either be internal to the topology – e.g., kept in-memory and backed by HDFS – or externally stored in a database like Memcached or Cassandra.
 There's no difference in the Trident API for either case.

-Trident manages state in a fault-tolerant way, so that state updates are idempotent in the face of retries and failures.
+Trident manages state in a fault-tolerant way so that state updates are idempotent in the face of retries and failures.
 This lets you reason about Trident topologies as if each message were processed exactly-once.

 There's various levels of fault-tolerance possible when doing state updates.
 Before getting to those, let's look at an example that illustrates the tricks necessary to achieve exactly-once semantics.
 Suppose that you're doing a count aggregation of your stream and want to store the running count in a database.
 Now suppose you store in the database a single value representing the count, and every time you process a new tuple you increment the count.